xyproto/sealion/README.md

     sealion-setup

-## User setup on a system where Sea Lion is installed
+## User setup on a system where Sea Lion has already been installed

     sealion-setup